nasa/fprime/Svc/Deframer/docs/sdd.md

 ## 2. Assumptions

 1. If you use `Deframer` together with `Svc::Framer`, then the deframing protocol used with `Deframer` (a) must match the framing protocol used with `Framer` and (b) must match the protocol used by the ground data system.

 1. In any topology that uses an instance _D_ of `Deframer`, you must connect the poll interface of _D_ or the push interface of _D_, but not both.
+   _TBD: Is this restriction necessary?
+The ports are guarded._

 ## 3. Requirements